ade555/BlogBridger/docs/guides/Getting-Started.md

     <figcaption>Accesing the login endpoint</figcaption>
     </figure>

-3. Copy your acccess token and add it in the authorizarion header of your request.
+3. Copy your access token and add it to the authorization header of your request.
 Since the API uses JWT, you should add your token as a bearer token.
 Postman provides information on [how to add bearer tokens](https://learning.postman.com/docs/sending-requests/authorization/authorization-types/#bearer-token){target=_blank}.

     In the image below, the access token is included in the [Create Post request available in `drf-blog-bridger`](../api_docs.md/#1-create-post)
     <figure markdown="span">